-Borrowings under the credit facility for revolving credit loans and the term loan will, at the Company's election, bear interest at either (a) the higher of PNC's prime rate or the federal funds rate plus 0.50%, plus an applicable margin determined based upon the Company's leverage ratio or (b) an adjusted LIBOR rate, plus an applicable margin determined based upon the Company's leverage ratio.
+Borrowings under the credit facility for revolving credit loans and the term loan will, at the Company's election, bear interest at either (a) the higher of PNC's prime rate or the federal funds rate plus 0.50%, plus an applicable margin determined based upon the Company's leverage ratio or (b) an adjusted London Interbank Offered Rate ("LIBOR") rate, plus an applicable margin determined based upon the Company's leverage ratio.
 The applicable margin on the base rate is between 0.25% and 0.75% on revolving credit loans and between 1.50% and 2.00% on term loans.
 The applicable margin on the adjusted LIBOR rate is between 1.25% and 1.75% on revolving credit loans and between 2.50% and 3.00% on term loans.
 A 20 basis point per annum commitment fee on the unused portion of the credit facility for revolving credit loans is charged and due monthly in arrears through June 15, 2018.

 The Company has pledged substantially all of its assets in support of the credit facility.
 The loan agreement contains standard financial covenants, including but not limited to, covenants related to the Company's leverage ratio and fixed charge ratio (as defined under the loan agreement) and limitations on liens, indebtedness, guarantees, contingent liabilities, loans and investments, distributions, leases, asset sales, stock repurchases and mergers and acquisitions.
-As of December 31, 2015, the Company was in compliance with all provisions under the facility.
+As of December 31, 2016, the Company was in compliance with all provisions under the facility.

 In connection with securing the Amendment, the Company paid a commitment fee and incurred transaction costs totaling \$75,000, which are being amortized as interest expense over the lives of the facilities.
+Debt financing costs of \$59,000 and \$97,000 (net of amortization) are presented as long-term assets in the consolidated balance sheet.

-As of December 31, 2015, the Company's outstanding borrowings under the credit facility for revolving credit loans totaled \$4.4 million and unused borrowing capacity available was \$11 million.
-The Company's outstanding borrowings under the term loan were \$8.1 million at December 31, 2015.
-The Company believes the eligible borrowing base on the revolving credit facility will not fall below current outstanding borrowings for a period of time exceeding one year and has classified the \$4.4 million outstanding debt balance at December 31, 2015 as long-term.
+As of December 31, 2016 and 2015, the Company's outstanding borrowings under the credit facility for revolving credit loans totaled \$3.6 million and \$4.4 million, respectively, and unused borrowing capacity available was \$12 million and \$11 million, respectively.
+The Company's outstanding borrowings under the term loan were \$6.3 million and \$8.1 million at December 31, 2016 and 2015, respectively.
+The Company believes the eligible borrowing base on the revolving credit facility will not fall below current outstanding borrowings for a period of time exceeding one year and has classified the \$3.6 million outstanding debt balance at December 31, 2016 as long-term.

-As of December 31, 2015, the annual aggregate maturities of our outstanding debt during each of the next five years are as follows:
+As of December 31, 2016, the annual aggregate maturities of our outstanding debt during each of the next five years are as follows:

-Tot al Amount
+Total Amount

-(Amoun ts in thousands)
+(Amounts in thousands)

-2016 \$ 1,800

 2017 1,800

-2018 6,238
+2018 5,436

 2019 1,800

 2020 900

+2021

-Total \$ 12,538
+Total \$ 9,936

-Commitments and Contingencies
+6. Commitments and Contingencies